 We followed him into the trees, a line of dirty infantrymen.
 Our uniforms were stiff with old salt and dry sweat.
 A sunbather raised his sunglasses on his head and watched us pass by, seemingly agitated.
 I stared at him hard, confident in the thought that I was the reason he was able to lay there and sunbathe.

 Changed into our black army shorts, we moved to the pool.
-We looked like thin ghosts—body armor and military uniforms leave very little skin exposed to the sun.
+We looked like thin ghosts – body armour and military uniform leave very little skin exposed to the sun.
 A couple of us jumped right into the pool, laughing.

 I stood back for a moment, watching.
 I couldn’t get over the scene at the pool.
 Who were these people?
 What kind of jobs did they have that allowed them to just hang out at Saddam’s pool?
 This was supposed to be war.

-After a while, swimming grew boring.
-We began to dare each other to jump off of the high board—a 30-foot diving board that had so far gone unused.
+After a while, swimming became boring.
+We began to dare each other to jump off of the high board – a 30-foot diving board that had so far gone unused.
 No one would do it.